markbenschop/debian-kubeadm/README.md

-Depending whether you want to use flannel or calico network cni
+Depending whether you want to use flannel or calico network cni.
+Flannel is usually fine.
+It is simple and uses little resources.

     ./02-k8s_setup_flannel.sh